sammyd/iOS8-day-by-day-book/manuscript/24-presentation-controllers.md

 Back in chapter 21 you saw how UIKit has been updated to give a more consistent approach to showing alerts, popovers and action sheets.
-The technology underlying this uses presentation controllers, which are new to iOS8.
+The technology underlying this uses presentation controllers, which are new to iOS 8.
 It's possible to provide your own custom presentation controllers for use in view controller transitions and presentations.